Learning color space adaptation from synthetic to real images of cirrus clouds: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Recent success in supervised learning typically requires a large amount of labeled training data.
-Since manual labeling is often time-consuming and error-prone, training on synthetic images has become increasingly popular in vision tasks, such as object detection\cite{sun2014virtual,massa2016deep,gaidon2016virtual,tobin2017domain}, viewpoints estimation\cite{liebelt2010multi,stark2010back,su2015render,grabner20183d}, and semantic segmentation\cite{richter2016playing}.
-For example, photorealistic rendering on 3D models is able to provide an accurate pixel-level annotation for each object in the scene, which eliminates the labeling cost for image segmentation learning.
-Under such circumstances, several synthetic datasets like Virtual KITTI \cite{gaidon2016virtual} and SYNTHIA \cite{ros2016synthia} have been generated for training and evaluating vision models.
+Cloud images are widely used in climate modeling, weather prediction, renewable energy generation, and satellite communications \cite{yuan2014comparison1,christodoulou2003multifeature,yuan2014comparison2,mahrooghy2012on}.
+Digital analysis of clouds and their features is necessary for these subjects.
+One of the first steps in cloud image analysis is cloud segmentation.
+Previous learning-based cloud segmentation methods are supervised and require a large number of training images with manually labeled ground-truth \cite{dev2017color,dianne2019deep,dev2019multi,dev2015multi}.
+Since manual labeling is time-consuming and error-prone, we explore to train cloud segmentation networks with synthetic images.

-However, the inherent domain gap leads to a performance degradation when the model trained on the synthetic dataset is directly used on the real-world images.
-Such kind of gaps may result from many reasons, {\it e.g.} differences in geometric details, textures, backgrounds, and lightings.
-Although it's tempting to design a versatile domain transfer model to bridge the gaps at once, we argue that dividing the factors provides a better opportunity for optimizing each individual subtask.
-Among these factors, the difference in color space plays a key role.
-In some sense, synthetic images generated by physically based renderer are pure raw data, while real images are noisy data post-processed either by digital cameras or photography softwares.
+Training on synthetic images has become increasingly popular in vision tasks, such as object detection\cite{sun2014from,massa2016deep,gaidon2016virtualworlds,tobin2017domain}, viewpoints estimation\cite{liebelt2010multi,stark2010back,su2015render,grabner20183d}, and semantic segmentation\cite{richter2016playing}.
+For example, photo-realistic rendering on 3D models can provide an accurate pixel-level annotation for each object in the scene, which eliminates the labeling cost for image segmentation learning.
+Under such circumstances, several synthetic datasets like Virtual KITTI \cite{gaidon2016virtualworlds} and SYNTHIA \cite{ros2016the} have been generated for training and evaluating vision models.
+When directly applying the synthetic dataset for real-world image tasks, performance degradation arises from the inherent domain gap.
+Such gaps may result from many reasons, {\it e.g.,} differences in geometric details, textures, backgrounds, and lightings.
+Some versatile domain transfer models are proposed to transfer synthetic images to real images \cite{bousmalis2017unsupervised,hoffman2018cycada}.
+However, the methods often break the preservation of original labels, especially for the pixel-level prediction tasks like semantic segmentation.
+Though there is a dedicated loss formulation for the preservation of images contents, segmentation labels cannot be preserved entirely due to the loss terms balancing.